 Ponte Tower was a true example of Apartheid-era thinking.
 The apartments facing the outside of the building were designated for rich white families while the inner apartments, in permanent twilight, were meant for their black servants.

-Should one desire they can rent a 3 story 6 bedroom penthouse for R2700,00 p/m on the 51st floor, and while the area is still some of the worst in Johannesburg, the building has improved slightly.
-The drug dealers, once a large presence in the building, have mostly moved to The Sands Hotel around the block.
+Should one desire they can rent a 3-story, 6-bedroom penthouse for R2700,00 p/m on the 51st floor, and while the area is still one of the worst in Johannesburg, the building has improved slightly.
+The drug dealers, once a large presence in the building, have mostly moved to the Sands Hotel around the block.